 While we’re on the subject of cleaning, it’s important you clear your lint filter after EVERY cycle.
 If the filters are blocked, the motor will need to work harder to push air through the dryer and your clothes will take longer to dry.
 It’s also worth occasionally vacuuming out the lint filter cavity using your vacuum’s crevice tool.

 Instead of binning your dryer lint, find out how you can reuse it around the house!

 4. Not Untangling Clothes

 When loading your dryer, be sure to untangle clothes and bedding as you go.
 Fabrics which are tangled will take a lot longer to dry and you may even have to do another cycle.
 That means more energy used, and by extension, a higher energy bill too.

 Adding too much fabric to your dryer will reduce its efficiency and ability to dry clothes properly.
 It can also cause wear and tear on your machine and will cause clothes to become more creased, meaning more time spent ironing – and no one wants that!

-Energy Saving Dryer Balls can reduce drying time by up to 25%!
-A natural, eco-friendly alternative to fabric softeners, dryer balls are ideal for sensitive skin, can cut down on lint build-up and even reduce creases.
-Simply put them in with your load and let them do all the work for you!
+The Ecoegg Tumble Dryer Eggs are here to help with your laundry!
+A natural, eco-friendly alternative to fabric softeners, dryer eggs are ideal for sensitive skin, can reduce drying time by up to 28% and save you money on your cycles.
+Simply put them in with your load and let them do all the work!

 7. Not Sorting Fabrics

-Sorting your laundry by fabric type will make your drying time shorter and your clothes last longer too!
+Sorting your laundry by fabric type will make your drying time shorter and help your clothes last longer too!
 For example, delicate items and fabrics should be dried at much lower temperatures than items such as jeans.
 And don’t forget to check the label if you’re ever unsure!